section-engineering-education/engineering-education/content/articles/how-to-develop-a-business-directory-using-codeigniter-and-mysql/index.md

 We will unzip the folder and place it in our server's root directory, which in XAMPP is `htdocs`, and rename it to `bizdir`.

-To verify that everything is working as expected, we will start up our apache server, launch our web browser, and access the link http://localhost/bizdir.
+To verify that everything is working as expected, we will start up our Apache server, launch our web browser, and access the link http://localhost/bizdir.

 ![code igniter](/engineering-education/how-to-develop-a-business-directory-using-codeigniter-and-mysql/codeigniter-start-page.PNG)